civboot/pearid/README.md

 _([icon
 source](https://publicdomainvectors.org/en/free-clipart/Pear-vector-clip-art/5832.html))_

-## Getting Started (Browser Extension)
+## Getting Started for the Web (Browser Extension)
 Install the browser extension.
 Eventually this will be provided on the Chrome/Firefox web stores.
 For now (or if developing) you install with:

 * Chrome: url `chrome://extensions` -> click **Load Unpacked** -> load
-  `browser/` directory in pearid
+  `browser/` directory from this repo
 * Firefox: not yet tested or supported

-Once installed, open the extension settings and click **Generate New Keypair**.
+Once installed, open the **extension settings** and click **Generate New Keypair**.

-**Warning:** PairId only stores the keys locally and there is no way to recover a lost private key, so consider storing your private key somewhere private and secure.
+**Warning:** PairId only stores keys locally and there is no way to recover a lost private key, so consider storing your private key somewhere secure.

 The public key (called your **PearId**) can be shared with the servers/websites you want to access with your identity.
 The browser extension will automatically